Bladder Cancer Chattanooga TN

 - X-ray imaging of the entire urinary tract using a CT Urogram provides detailed information about the tumors in the kidney, ureters, and bladder

-Additional tests may be needed and will include:
+Additional tests may be needed and could include:

 - Blood work